 Founded in 1755, this museum was one of the very first museums in Russia dedicated to geology.
 Over the years, the museum has become a scientific and educational centre of the Russian Academy of Sciences.
 Exhibitions illustrate the history of geological development and the evolution of the earth's biosphere.
 There is a fairly vast collection of rocks, stones and minerals gathered over 200 years by the likes of famous Russian scientific pioneers Lomonosov and Vernadskii himself.

-One of the most integral markers of the iconic Red Square, Lenin’s Mausoleum eternally enshrines the remains of Vladimir Lenin, the founder of the Soviet Union.
-A work of distinctive architectural finesse by Aleksey Shchusev, the mausoleum is Modeled on the ziggurat terraced temples of the ancient Assyrians and Babylonians.
-Bounded on both sides by the Kremlin Wall Necropolis, the mausoleum features a step pyramid (made with black labradorite and red granite) within which resides the well-preserved body of Lenin.
-Bearing a rather austere and solemn facade, the mausoleum has undergone numerous facelifts and structural transformations ever since the collapse of the Soviet regime.
-Outside, the main sanctum is patrolled by an arsenal of guards, while inside, visitors file around round the embalmed body of the man whose Communist legacy yet reverberates with the masses of not only Russia, but the entire world.
-One of Moscow's most revered historic landmarks, the mausoleum reserves a special place in the hearts of communists, Marxists and Leninists alike.
+One of the most integral markers of the iconic Red Square, Lenin’s Mausoleum holds the remains of Vladimir Lenin, the founder of the Soviet Union.
+A work of distinctive architectural finesse by Aleksey Shchusev, the mausoleum is modeled on the terraced temples of the ancient Assyrians and Babylonians.
+Bounded on both sides by the Kremlin Wall Necropolis, the mausoleum features a step pyramid within which rests the remains of Lenin.
+Bearing a rather solemn facade, the mausoleum has undergone numerous structural transformations ever since the collapse of the Soviet regime.
+Outside, the main sanctum is patrolled by an arsenal of guards, while inside, visitors file around round the embalmed body of the man whose legacy still resonates with the masses of not only Russia but the entire world.
+One of Moscow's most revered historical landmarks, the mausoleum reserves a special place in the hearts of the people.